Detroit Golf Club

 The Detroit Golf Club (abbreviated to DGC) is a private golf club located in Detroit, Wayne County, Michigan in the middle of a neighborhood area on north side of the city near the University of Detroit Mercy and Palmer Woods Historic District.
 Bert Way designed the original 6-hole course.
 It was expanded to 9 holes, and finally Donald Ross built the current 36-hole course.
 The club grounds crew maintains two courses, the North and the South Course.
-The head pro is Josh Upson.
-Starting in 2019, Detroit Golf Club began hosting the Rocket Mortgage Classic, a new annual PGA Tour event.
+The head pro is Carl Hays.
+Starting in 2019, Detroit Golf Club began hosting the Rocket Classic, an annual PGA Tour event.

 History

 The Detroit Golf Club was founded in 1899 by William R. Farrand and several of his friends.
-Originally the Club was limited to 100 members.
+Originally the club was limited to 100 members.
 They rented a 45 acre plot of farmland at 6 Mile and Woodward, and a 6-hole course layout was created.
 In 1900 the course added 3 holes, making it a 9-hole course.
 The membership was increased to 200 in 1902.
 At that time 135 acre of land were purchased at 6 Mile and Hamilton, and an 18-hole course was developed.